It was clear this wasn’t a normal dab.

 With each passing day, the weed world is changing.
 From what we smoke to how we smoke, to where we are legally allowed to smoke, or if we smoke our weed at all.
 Of course, cannabis is still illegal at the national level, a Schedule I drug on the same tier as heroin and bath salts.
 Most people know this notorious scheduling is unmerited; weed just has a bad rap.
 That said, one aspect of all-things-THC that isn't doing the cannabis community any favors (at least from an aesthetic perspective) is dabbing.

 But image isn't everything.
 Dabbing, or the process of heating concentrates on a hot surface and inhaling the vapor, is a relatively simple and effective way to consume cannabis.
 And that’s about where the simplicity ends.
 Every experienced dabber has a preference for brands, concentrate consistency, golden versus glassy shatter, the texture of a crumble—the list goes on and on.
 There’s no limit to the interesting combinations and specifications you can find in the concentrate arena.
 Which is why when we heard of a highly potent, crystalline concentrate testing at 99% THC-A, we knew we had to try it (despite it looking like a highly addictive amphetamine or pure MDMA).
-Even regular dabs have been nicknamed the “crack cocaine of weed,” so this THC-A concentrate is practically guaranteed to throw the mainstream media (and our moms) into a bona fide tizzy.
+Even regular dabs have been nicknamed the “crack cocaine of weed,” so this THC-A concentrate at almost 100% is practically guaranteed to throw the mainstream media (and our moms) into a bona fide tizzy.

 “It’s not like dabbing crystals or eating raw flower is the only way you can consume THC-A.”